top of page

 TikTok and Self-Diagnosis: When to Trust Your Gut and When to Seek Therapy

 I’ll admit it—I love TikTok.
-There’s something about scrolling for twenty minutes, laughing at dog videos, catching up with friends, and finding those creators who just make my day brighter.
+There’s something about scrolling for twenty minutes, laughing at dog videos, and catching up with friends.
+It’s also fun to find those creators who brighten my day.
 My friends?
-Well, they might say they’re the unwilling recipients (or victims) of the endless stream of funny TikToks I send to them.
+Well, they might say they’re the unwilling recipients (or victims) of the endless stream of funny TikToks I send them.

-But as much as TikTok can be an entertaining escape, it also has a downside—especially when it comes to mental health.
-Lately, I’ve seen more and more videos where therapists (and non-therapists) ask a few vague questions and suddenly "help" people diagnose themselves with serious mental health conditions.
-And that’s where things get tricky.
+However, as much as TikTok can be an entertaining escape, it has a downside, especially regarding mental health.
+Lately, I’ve noticed more videos where therapists (and non-therapists) ask vague questions.
+Suddenly, people feel they’ve self-diagnosed serious mental health conditions.
+That’s where things get tricky.

-At some point, we all experience sadness, anxiety, trouble concentrating, or moments of pure exhaustion—that’s part of being human.
-Not every difficult emotion means you have a diagnosable disorder that needs to be pathologized or treated with an expensive app promising to "fix" you.
+At some point, we all experience sadness, anxiety, trouble concentrating, or moments of pure exhaustion.
+That’s part of being human.
+Not every difficult emotion means you have a diagnosable disorder that needs treatment through an expensive app promising to "fix" you.
 Feeling a full range of emotions is natural.
 The real question is: When do these struggles indicate it’s time to seek therapy?

 How Do You Know When It’s Time for Psychotherapy?